Choosing A Primary School for your Child

 8. Ease of Getting In

-The most hassle-free choice is to choose a school where you, as the father or mother, was an ex-student, or where your older child is currently studying in.
-But if these options are not feasible, then you may want to choose a school that you perceive is best from the list of schools that are less than 1 km away from home.
+The most hassle-free choice is to choose a school where you, as the father or mother, was an ex-student, or where your older child is currently studying.
+But if these options are not available, then you may want to choose a school that you perceive is best from the list of schools that are less than 1 km away from home.
 Being a close neighbour of the school gives you the best chance of getting in.

-If you are neither an alumnus or neighbours with the school, you will need to contact the school to register as a parent volunteer.
+If you are neither an alumnus or neighbours with the school, you will need to contact the school to register as a parent volunteer at least a year before your child is due to register.
 This could boost your chances as it qualifies you to enrol under phase 2B.
-This however, still does not guarantee a place for your child in the school.
+However, it still does not guarantee a place for your child in the school.

 Active community leaders, those who are currently serving as executive committee members of the Residents’ Committee (RC), Neighbourhood Committee (NC), Citizen’s Consultative Committee (CCC), Community Club Management Committee (CCMC) and the Community Development Council (CDC), also have better chances.